The Strait and Narrow Way verses are THE most important regarding your Salvation.

-As I've already mentioned above if you simply read the Bible the Spirit will take care of the rest if you pray and ask God for the Spirit to give you a perfect understanding of what you read and how you should act and then eventually how you can help others.
+As I've already mentioned above if you read the Bible the Spirit will, in time take care of the rest if you pray and ask God for the Spirit to give you a perfect understanding of what you read and how you should act and then eventually how you can help others.
 The Spirit will reveal and help you with your own particular gift of ministry that is given to all in time as we grow in spirit - 1st Corinthians 12.
 Being Spirit led through scripture and not by man, is how you grow and for so many this is a different way of thinking that is hard to accept.
 1st John 2: 27.